 - 6.1.1 Budget Holders are authorised to incur expenditure within the limits laid down through the annual Operating Budget and the Budget Planning document.
 They are responsible for ensuring that monitoring and control arrangements are adequate to prevent over-commitment of expenditure. - 6.1.2 It is the responsibility of the Budget Holder to approve expenditure for items included in the budget up to amounts agreed with the Bursar.
 The Budget Holder must ensure that budgets are not overspent.
 A Budget Holder may devolve authority for expenditure up to a limit agreed in writing by the Bursar. - 6.1.3 Budget Holders are required to keep their expenditure within the resources available to them. - 6.1.4 Goods and services should be purchased externally only if they are required for the achievement of financial, academic or organisational plans, they are not reasonably available elsewhere within the College, and sufficient funding exists. - 6.1.5 Heads of Department are responsible for establishing procedures to ensure that goods and services are ordered only in required quantities of suitable quality at the best terms available (taking account of the need to balance quality and price and to avoid any extravagance), and after appropriate requisition and approval. - 6.1.6 In purchasing any articles or services, regard shall be had to health and safety and relevant quality standards.
-Heads of Department are required to endeavour to acquire items presenting least risk in terms of Health and Safety and Environmental Protection. - 6.1.7 All staff involved in procurement should make themselves aware of further advice on best procurement practice as explained in the University's procurement procedures, which can be found at:
+Heads of Department are required to endeavour to acquire items presenting least risk in terms of Health and Safety and Environmental Protection. - 6.1.7 All staff involved in procurement should make themselves aware of further advice on best procurement practice as explained in the University's procurement procedures. - 6.1.8 These are also relevant to the College.
+In particular, the following advice should be followed: